Megapong BONUS - Flashing!

 That’s the easy part over with, now to implement the actual flashing.
 Most of it will take place within the main game loop, but there is one thing that we have to do beforehand.
 After we add the ball sprite using SPR_addSprite and before the while(1) loop starts, add the following line:

-ball_color = VDP_getPaletteColor(22);
+ball_color = PAL_getColor(22);

-As you might be able to guess, VDP_getPaletteColor(u16 index) gets the palette color from a specific index.
+As you might be able to guess, PAL_getColor(u16 index) gets the palette color from a specific index.
 We’re grabbing index 22 here, which just so happens to be the orange color used for the ball.
 I’ll explain this in a bit more detail in another post, but for now, you only need to know that we’re storing the default color of the ball in ball_color.

-Alright, let’s dive into that loop!
+Alright, let’s dive into that game loop!
 First, add an if-statement checking whether flashing equals TRUE, so that your loop looks something like this:

 while(1)